chef/monitoring-integration-automate/data-dog/PagerDuty_Integration_and_Notification.md

 ## Test Integration

-1. In Data Dog, navigate to **Monitors**.
+1. In Datadog, navigate to **Monitors**.

-1. Create a new or update an existing Monitor
+1. Create a new or update an existing Monitor.

-1. In the **Notify your team** section, enter the Service by using the following syntax.
+1. In the **Notify Your Team** section, enter the Service by using the following syntax.

       ```sh
       @pagerduty-< Service Name >
       Example: @pagerduty-Chef-Demo-Service
       ```